mzimmer77/CircuitPython/README.md

 ## RotaryEncoder

 ### Description & Code
 For this assignment we were told to use a rotary encoder which when integrated with an LCD screen and LED's act as a traffic light.
+The rotary encoder code facilitates color changes in response to its rotation.
+By assigning specific color values to different encoder movements, each rotation triggers a smooth transition between colors, providing an interactive visual experience.

 ```python